Contents

 10 References

-• NHS Code of Confidentiality.
+- NHS Code of Confidentiality (opens in new window).

-• Data Protection Act 2018.
+- Data Protection Act 2018 (opens in new window).

-• UK General Data Protection Regulation 2018.
+- UK General Data Protection Regulation 2018 (opens in new window).

 Document control

-• Unique reference number: 603.
+- Unique reference number: 603.

-• Date approved: 15 January 2024.
+- Date approved: 13 August 2024.

-• Name of originator or author: Data protection officer or head of IG.
+- Name of originator or author: Data protection officer or head of IG.

-• Name of responsible individual: Director of health informatics or SIRO.
+- Name of responsible individual: Director of health informatics or SIRO.

-• Date issued: 16 January 2024.
+- Date issued: 14 August 2024.

-• Review date: August 2023.
+- Review date: 31 August 2027.

-• Target audience: Audience: All staff.
+- Target audience: Audience: All employees.

-Page last reviewed: May 17, 2024
+Page last reviewed: October 29, 2024

-Next review due: May 17, 2025
+Next review due: October 29, 2025

 Problem with this page?